-Gustavo Onto is a Post-Doctoral fellow of the Graduate Program in Sociology and Anthropology of the Federal University of Rio de Janeiro.
+Gustavo Onto holds a PhD in Social Anthropology from the National Museum (Federal University of Rio de Janeiro), an MA in Sociology from Columbia University (NY, USA) and an Masters in Public Management and Government from Getúlio Vargas Foundation (EAESP, São Paulo).
+BA in Economics (University of São Paulo).
+He is currently a Post-Doctoral fellow of the Graduate Program in Sociology and Anthropology of the Federal University of Rio de Janeiro.
 He coordinates the research center Documenta - Laboratory of Anthropology of the State, Regulation and Public Policy and acts as an associate researcher of the Center for Research on Culture and Economy (NuCEC).
 He is a member of the Behavioural Studies Panel at the Brazilian Securities and Exchange Commission (BSEC), where he organizes the Anthropology of Finance Study Group.
-He was visiting researcher at the École Normale Supérieure (ENS) in Paris from 2013 to 2014.
-Gustavo has a PhD in Social Anthropology from Museu Nacional (Federal University of Rio de Janeiro, Brazil), an MA in Sociology from Columbia University (NY, USA) and an MsC in Public Management and Government from Getúlio Vargas Foundation (EAESP, São Paulo).
-BA in Economics (University of São Paulo).
+He was visiting researcher at the École Normale Supérieure (ENS) in Paris and is now a visiting fellow at Copenhagen Business School.
 He is also a member of the Behavioral Studies Group of the Brazilian SEC and a collaborator on the website Estudios de la Economia (http://estudiosdelaeconomia.wordpress.com).

 Areas of interest: Anthropology of Economic Regulation and Policy; Anthropology of Money and Markets; Anthropology of the State and Bureaucracy; Anthropology of Knowledge; Economic History and History of Economic Thought.